Best Blocks for Kids

 Magna Tiles, $140 for 100 piece set; $52 for 32 piece set

 I learned about these gems on a playdate: Translucent Magna Tiles.
-You can buy them online at amazon or find them in a local toy store.
-They are pricey at around $120 for the 100 tile set, and sadly, 100 tiles isn’t quite enough.
+You can buy them online at Amazon or find them in a local toy store.
+They are pricey at around $120 for the 100 tileset, and sadly, 100 tiles aren’t quite enough.
 Two sets are much more versatile.
 But this toy is amazing.
 The tiles snap together magnetically to create anything from a castle to a disco floor.
 My preschool uses them with a light table so that kids can stack tiles to learn about combining colors.
 That’s fun but a light table is NOT coming into my house!